 This is right on the cusp of my silver goal which is great to see for a regular month.
 That shows I can really do nice things when I put my mind to it.

-My expenses this month were actually the lowest I’ve had this year although my savings rate is below some other months which either had 3 paychecks or a tax refund or a bonus of some sort.
+My expenses this month were actually the lowest I’ve had this year.
+My savings rate is below some other due to the fact that those months had 3 paychecks or a tax refund or a bonus of some sort.

 Let’s take a look at my savings rate.

 That rate jumps to 51.54% when I add in employer contributions.